East Coast Main Line: Diesel era

 Continuing demand for reduced journey times led British Rail to introduce a successor to the Deltics, the InterCity 125 High Speed Train (HST) between 1978 and 1979.
 These could reach speeds up to 125 mph on existing infrastructure, bringing the fastest London–Edinburgh timing down by another hour, to 4 1/2 hours.
 They operated most express passenger services on the line until electrification was completed in 1991, after which they continued in use on services that run off the ECML and onto non-electrified lines.
-Generally popular with the public, and considered by some to be iconic, they ran on the ECML for 41 years, before being withdrawn in 2019.
+Generally popular with the public and considered by some to be iconic, they ran on the ECML for 41 years before being withdrawn in 2019.

-In 1973, the prototype HST British Rail Class 41 recorded a top speed of 143 mph in a test run on the line.
+In 1973, the prototype HST Class 41 recorded a top speed of 143 mph in a test run on the line.

 Electrification

-There had been proposals to electrify all or parts of the ECML as far back as the early 1900s, but no significant scheme was implemented until the 1970s and 1980s, with the entire line being electrified in two stages between 1976 and 1991.
+There had been proposals to electrify all or parts of the ECML as far back as the early 1900s; no significant scheme was implemented until the 1970s and 1980s, with the entire line being electrified in two stages between 1976 and 1991.

 Early proposed schemes included a 1904 proposal by the Great Northern Railway to electrify its suburban services from London.
 A short stretch of the ECML in the Newcastle area was electrified with a third rail in 1904, as part of the North Eastern Railway's suburban Tyneside Electrics scheme.
-Following the success of this scheme, in 1919 the North Eastern Railway, planned to electrify 80 miles of the main line between York and Newcastle; the scheme progressed as far as a prototype locomotive, however it was cancelled on financial grounds after 1923 when the NER was grouped into the LNER, and the new management had no interest in pursuing the scheme.
+Following the success of this scheme, in 1919 the North Eastern Railway, planned to electrify 80 miles of the main line between York and Newcastle; the scheme progressed as far as a prototype locomotive; however, it was cancelled on financial grounds after 1923, when the NER was grouped into the LNER and the new management had no interest in pursuing the scheme.
 In the early-1930s, studies were conducted into electrifying sections or all of the ECML.

 British Rail's 1955 modernisation plan placed equal importance on electrification of both the West Coast Main Line (WCML) and ECML; a detailed plan drawn up in 1957 gave a completion date of 1970 for ECML electrification.
 However, the East Coast authorities decided that they could not wait over a decade for service improvements, and instead decided to invest in high-speed diesel traction, the Deltic and High Speed Train, as an interim measure to implement improved services, whilst West Coast electrification proceeded, and was largely complete by 1974.
 During the period when Richard Beeching was chairman of British Rail, WCML electrification including the spur from Carstairs to Edinburgh was seen as possible justification for the truncation of the ECML at Newcastle.